hussainzs/C-syntax-tutorial/README.md

   - **Purpose:** Increase or decrease a variable's value by one.
   - **Types:**
     - **Prefix:** `++variable` or `--variable`
-      - **Behavior:** Increments/decrements the value before it's used in the expression.
+      - Increments/decrements the value before it's used in the expression.
       - **Example:**
         ```c
         int a = 5;
         int b = ++a; // a becomes 6, then b is assigned 6
         ```
     - **Postfix:** `variable++` or `variable--`
-      - **Behavior:** Increments/decrements the value after it's used in the expression.
+      - Increments/decrements the value after it's used in the expression.
       - **Example:**
         ```c
         int a = 5;